LiWentomng/boxlevelset/README.md

 This code is for **Aerial Images**.
 Please see this [paper](https://arxiv.org/pdf/2112.03451.pdf) for details.
 This code is based on **mmdet 1.0** (old version).

 ## Installation
 Please refer to [INSTALL.md](https://github.com/LiWentomng/boxlevelset/blob/main/INSTALL.md) for environment installation.
-This code is based on [MMdetection](https://github.com/open-mmlab/mmdetection) and [AerialDetection](https://github.com/dingjiansw101/AerialDetection).
+This code is based on [AerialDetection](https://github.com/dingjiansw101/AerialDetection).

 ## Getting Started